Search underway for 10 sailors after USS John S. McCain collision near Singapore; ship has significant damage

 This marked the fourth mishap for U.S. Navy ships in the Pacific since February.

-Aside from the USS McCain and USS Fitgerald incidents, the Navy crusier USS Antietam ran aground dumping over 1,000 gallons of oil in Tokyo Bay in Februray.
+Aside from the USS McCain and USS Fitgerald incidents, the Navy cruiser USS Antietam ran aground dumping more than 1,000 gallons of oil in Tokyo Bay in February.
 In May, another cruiser, USS Lake Champlain, hit a South Korean fishing vessel.

 An active-duty Navy officer expressed concern to Fox News over the training of young Navy officers aboard ships.